Botspot/youtubuddy/README.md

 ## To change video download quality:
 To change the default download quality open youtubuddy > options > youtube-dl args, and insert something like `-f 135+140`.
 The `135` sets the video quality, which in this case is 480p.
 The `140` is audio quality.
-List of video quality codes:
+If you want to always download the best available resolution, use `-f best` **List of video quality codes:**
 ```
 code        format  quality
 140         m4a       audio only